 We provide all the equipment you need to do your job effectively.
 This may include:

-- A new computer every 2 years.
+- A new computer.

-- A new mobile phone every 2 years.
+- A new mobile phone.

-- A good pair of headphones and a microphone.
+- A good pair of headphones.

 - An external monitor (if required), keyboard, mouse etc.

-- An ergonomic office desk and chair.
+- An ergonomic office chair and desk.

 - Any other equipment needed to work effectively.